vinaykumarvk/EKGproduct/replit.md

 - **Download & Export Features**: Added dropdown menu with Markdown (.md) and PDF (.pdf) export options for individual messages.
 PDF generation includes automatic pagination for long content.
 - **Regenerate Functionality**: Implemented regenerate button for assistant messages to resubmit questions while maintaining conversation context.
 Uses mutation variables to prevent stale state issues.
 - **Layout Improvements**: Moved "Generated:" timestamp to bottom of responses, removed zero-gap spacing between citation lines, and unified question/answer text styling.
-- **Enhanced Conversational Context**: Implemented sliding window context management by sending the last 5 Q&A pairs along with `response_id` and `conversation_id` to the EKG API.
-This provides richer context for better response quality while keeping payload size manageable.
+- **Enhanced Conversational Context**: Implemented sliding window context management with **3 Q&A pairs** sent to the EKG API.
+Reduced from 5 to 3 for more focused context.
+- **Clean Context Formatting**: Added `cleanAnswer()` function to strip markdown, HTML tags, citations, bold formatting, and technical noise from chat history before sending to API.
+This ensures cleaner context for better LLM understanding.
+- **Meta-Instruction Prompting**: Follow-up questions automatically include meta-instructions that ask the LLM to evaluate and clarify ambiguous pronoun references ("this", "it", "that") before answering.
+This hybrid approach combines clean text context with LLM self-evaluation for improved contextual understanding.
 - **30-Day Thread Retention**: Limited thread history access to the last 30 days to maintain optimal performance and relevant conversation history.

 ## User Preferences